Advanced Intelligent Tape

 Advanced Intelligent Tape (AIT) is a discontinued high-speed, high-capacity magnetic tape data storage format developed and controlled by Sony.
+It was introduced in 1996 to utilise Advanced Metal Evaporated (AME) technology.
 It competed mainly against the DLT, LTO, DAT/DDS, and VXA formats.
-AIT uses a cassette similar to Video8.
-Super AIT (SAIT) is a higher capacity variant using wider tape in a larger, single-spool cartridge.
-Both AIT and SAIT use the helical scan method of reading and writing the tape.
+AIT uses 8mm tape in a cassette similar to Video8.
+Super AIT (SAIT) is a higher capacity variant using wider half inch (1/2") tape in a larger, single-spool cartridge.
+Both AIT and SAIT use the helical scan method of reading and writing to the tape.

 Form factors

 AIT technology was available in two form factors.